PietJankbal/Chocolatey-for-wine/README.md

         the folder 'deprecated'

 Optional:
-- Check if things went well: "choco install chromium -y" "start chrome.exe"
+- Check if things went well: "choco install chromium -y" and  "start chrome.exe"

-  Or if you like to install via GUI: "choco install ChocolateyGUI" "start chocolateygui.exe"
+  Or if you like to install via GUI: "choco install ChocolateyGUI" and "start chocolateygui.exe"

 Notes: